|

 where it was agreed by all that Aaron most definitely required both

-organs and was put on the transplant list!
-They had only ever done a
+organs and he was put on the transplant list!
+They had only ever

-handful of these transplants in the UK.
-Very scary, very daunting!
+done a handful of these transplants in the UK.
+Very scary, very

 Only to be informed 1 week later that he couldn’t remain on the list